e-ditiones/SEG17/README.md

 We use [Morphalou](https://www.ortolang.fr/market/lexicons/morphalou).
 We offer an alternative normalisation, not seg-based but token-based.
 The script offer a normalised version for each token.

+You can have more informations about the dictionaries used [here](https://github.com/e-ditiones/SEG17/blob/master/Documentation.md).

 ## Examples